mohameda4333/sep10-freedom-project/blog/entry02.md

 ##### 11/7/2024

 ## Context
-After deciiding on my career, I researched software and hardware devices that doctors use during their jobs.
+After deciding on my career, I researched software and hardware devices that doctors use during their jobs.
 For example, I found devices like:
 ```
 -The first device was a Resonance Imaging which was an MR Device
   -This device is an MRI device that is used to create detailed pictures of the body.